Web Analytics

 • Explicit knowledge: knowledge that is articulated, captured and presented in a format such as a report, blog post, email or other sort of printed or digital asset.

-Data, Information, or Knowledge?
-Two Examples:
+Is it Data, Information, or Knowledge?

 Example 1: Chocolate Chip Cookies